espumita/power-plant-kata/README.md

 - Areas, cities, streets have a maximum of consume of kWh.
 This value cannot be exceeded, in case of reach the maximum, power plants should be alerted.

-- When a individual buildings electricity consume changes more than 20%  compared with the last previous 3 mounth, power plants should get notified with a message:
+- When a individual buildings electricity consume changes more than 20%  compared with the last previous 3 months, power plants should get notified with a message:
     - A Warning notification in falling consumption
     - An Alert notification in case of overconsume